 If you are feeling sick you should:

 - Call your doctor/the hospital for advice.
-It’s important that you don’t show up at the hospital or at UNIS.
-The doctor will advise you on what to do.
+It’s important that you don’t visit the hospital, but call them to make an appointment for testing.

 - UNIS staff reports illness to HR or healthcare adviser.

 - Students reports illness to the Academic Affairs department.